IP-CAM/Once-counted-options-plus-Opencart-v.3.x/once-counted-options-plus/README.md

 ## Features
 * Calculating the option price only once, regardless of the selected quantity of product.
-* Warning message about special property of such option
+* Warning message about the special property of the option
 * Multistore support
 * [Live Options+](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=38489) support